-Whether you decide to pursue work specifically as a cook or a chef, there are a variety of certifications available which are dependent on specific types of cooking or particular types of management and supervisory roles.
-To get a taste of these, check out the website of the American Culinary Federation (ACF) which provides details on fourteen different certification levels of culinary skills.
+Whether you decide to pursue work specifically as a cook or a chef, there are a variety of certifications available which are dependent on specific styles of cooking or particular types of management and supervisory roles.
+To get a taste of these, you can visit the American Culinary Federation (ACF), which provides details on fourteen different certification levels of culinary skills.

 These vary from Certified Culinarian (CC) to Certified Master Chef (CMC) and include pastry chef certifications linked to those trained in baking and pastry skills.
 Some of the credentials also involve preparation for those who want to become personal chefs or who aspire to become culinary educators.